Video Download: Acidosis The Hidden Health Destroyer Part 1

-The key thing to remember is this: sodium bicarbonate works as an alkaline buffer in our veins.
+The critical thing to remember is this: sodium bicarbonate works as an alkaline buffer in our veins.
 When the blood becomes too acidic, the alkaline buffer works to raise the pH.
-If we don’t have enough sodium bicarbonates in our veins, we have trouble controlling the excess acid, which can result in premature aging, osteoporosis, high blood pressure, kidney stones, and a plethora of many other health problems.
+If we don't have enough sodium bicarbonates in our veins, we have trouble controlling the excess acid, which can result in premature aging, osteoporosis, high blood pressure, kidney stones, and a plethora of many other health problems.

 For optimum health, the body's blood chemistry needs to be slightly alkaline, with a pH level ideally between 7.38 and 7.42.
 When the pH level strays too far above or below this level, disease and illness are likely to follow.

 The important thing here is hydrogen ions (abbreviated with the chemical symbol H+).
 In water (H2O), a small number of the molecules separate.
 Some of the water molecules lose a hydrogen and become hydroxide ions (OH¯).
 The missing hydrogen ions join up with water molecules to form hydronium ions (H3O+).
 To keep things simple, hydronium ions are referred to as hydrogen ions H+.
-In pure water, there are an equal number of hydrogen ions and hydroxide ions.
+In pure water, there is an equal number of hydrogen ions and hydroxide ions.
 The solution is neither acidic or basic.

 An acid is a component that contributes hydrogen ions.
 As a result, when an acid is dissolved in water, the balance between hydrogen ions and hydroxide ions is shifted.
-Now, hydrogen ions out number hydroxide ions in the solution.
+Now, hydrogen ions outnumber hydroxide ions in the solution.
 The result is an acidic solution.

 A base is a substance that accepts hydrogen ions.
 When a base is dissolved in water, the balance between hydrogen ions and hydroxide ions shifts the opposite way.
 Since the base absorbs hydrogen ions, the result is a solution with more hydroxide ions than hydrogen ions.
 This is an alkaline solution.

 Acidity and alkalinity are measured with a logarithmic scale called pH.
 Logarithmic is defined as a number that shows how many times a base number (such as ten) is multiplied by itself to produce a third number (such as 100).
 Here is why a logarithmic scale is used: a strongly acidic solution can have one hundred million million (100,000,000,000,000) times more hydrogen ions than a strongly basic solution.
 Conversely, a strongly basic solution can have 100,000,000,000,000 times more hydroxide ions than a strongly acidic solution.
-Also, the hydrogen ion and hydroxide ion concentrations in everyday solutions can vary over that entire range.
+Also, the hydrogen ion and hydroxide ion concentrations in common solutions can vary over that entire range.

 To make things simpler, scientists use a logarithmic scale, the pH scale.
 Each one-unit change in the pH scale corresponds to a ten-fold change in hydrogen ion concentration.
 The pH scale is theoretically open-ended, but most pH values are in the range from 0 to 14.
 It's a lot easier to use a logarithmic scale instead of always having to write down all those zeros.
 Check out how one hundred million million is a one with fourteen zeros after it?
 It is not a coincidence; it is logarithms.